María Remedios del Valle: Death and legacy

 A note dated 8 November 1847 in the military archives pension records indicates Rosas had died.
 She first appeared in a history book in Argentina in the early 1930s, when Carlos Ibarguren published her story and in 1944 Buenos Aires named a street in her honour.

 However, she was largely forgotten until the beginning of the 21st century, when Afro-Argentines, activists and scholars began to include the history of people who had been left out of the historiography of the country because of deliberate discrimination based on gender and race.
 She is now widely recognized for her contributions and numerous publications have retold her story.
 Since 2013, 8 November is celebrated in her honor, as the National Day of Afro-Argentines and African Culture.

 In May 2022, the Mint of Argentina issued a AR$10000 banknote featuring the image of del Valle alongside Manuel Belgrano.
 The government website described her as "a hero of the War of Independence.
 As an afro descendant woman, she faced all the prejudices of her time...
 Because of her bravery, (del Valle) was appointed captain by Manuel Belgrano... in her honour, Law 26,582 set 8 November as the Day of African-Argentine people".

 On 8 November 2022, a monument to María Remedios del Valle was unveiled on Plazoleta Castelao, in Buenos Aires.
-The monument included a statue in del Valle's image sculpted by Alexis Minkiewicz, in collaboration with Gisela Kraisman and Louis Yupanki.
+The monument included a statue in del Valle's image sculpted by Alexis Minkiewicz, in collaboration with Gisela Kraisman and Louis Yupanqui.
 The statue was 3D printed in resin and polyurethane lacquer and was 3.7 metres with the plinth and weighed 80 kilos.
 On the 1 September 2023, the statue of María Remedios del Valle was burned to the ground, in an act of vandalism condemned by the Ministry of Culture.
+The monument was restored, this time in bronze, in August 2024.

+On 2026, during Anti-Argentine sentiment, her leagacy was disscued on social media.

+The statue of María Remedios del Valle in Plazoleta Castelao, Buenos Aires.